Retroactive First Offender in Georgia

 (3) Sexual exploitation of a minor;

-(4) Electronically furnishing obscene material to a minor; or,
+(4) Electronically furnishing obscene material to a minor;

-(5) Computer pornography and child exploitation.
+(5) Computer pornography and child exploitation;

 In short, if a person successfully completes the First Offender Act program then his or her case will be discharged by the court without a conviction and will be removed from their criminal history.
 However, if a person fails to complete the First Offender Act program or commits a new crime, the judge can revoke the person’s First Offender status.
 If a person’s First Offender status is revoked then he or she will be convicted of the offense(s) they previously plead guilty to.

-In 2015, the Georgia legislature passed reform allowing for the retroactive application of First Offender sentencing.
+In 2015, the Georgia legislature passed a reform allowing for the retroactive application of First Offender sentencing.
 In 2017, the law was further clarified to make retroactive provisions applicable to any case sentenced on or after March 18, 1968.
 Under Georgia law, O.C.G.A. § 42-8-66:

-(a) An individual who qualified for sentencing pursuant to this article but who was not informed of his or her eligibility for first offender treatment may, with the consent of the prosecuting attorney, petition the superior court in the county in which he or she was convicted for discharge and exoneration pursuant to this article.
+(a) An individual who qualified for sentencing pursuant to this article but who was not informed of his or her eligibility for first-offender treatment may, with the consent of the prosecuting attorney, petition the superior court in the county in which he or she was convicted for discharge and exoneration pursuant to this article.

 (b) The court shall hold a hearing on the petition if requested by the petitioner or prosecuting attorney or desired by the court.